Babycham: History

 During the 1960s, Showerings stopped brewing beer to concentrate on cider and perry.
 Production of Babycham went from 300 dozen bottles an hour to 2,800 dozen.
 At the peak in June 1973 144,000 bottles were being produced each hour.
 To supply the production line, perry pears were planted in Somerset, Gloucestershire, Worcestershire and Hereford.
 Until suitable trees could be grown locally, pear juice was imported from Switzerland.
 The profits helped to pay for the landscaping of the gardens at the company's headquarters at Kilver Court.

 In 1978, the Babycham company was sued by French Champagne producers for abuse of their trade name.
-The case (H P Bulmer Ltd and Showerings Ltd v J Bollinger SA [1978] RPC 79) hinged on the fact that Babycham had been described in advertising as ‘champagne perry’ or ‘champagne cider’.
+The case (H P Bulmer Ltd and Showerings Ltd v J Bollinger SA [1978] RPC 79) hinged on the fact that Babycham had been described in advertising as 'champagne perry' or 'champagne cider'.
 Champagne producers were litigating to protect their goodwill but because there would not actually be confusion, they were unsuccessful.

+Sales were boosted in the 1980s by advertising using the slogans "Nothing sparkles like a Babycham" and the more contemporary "Hey, Babycham".

 The brand's appeal waned with the rise of cheaply available alternatives and a tightening up of the regulations governing alcohol advertising on television.
 1993 saw a major relaunch of the brand and the reintroduction of the chamois mascot, a giant model of which can be seen outside the Shepton Mallet factory where the drink is produced.
 1997 saw the reintroduction of Babycham Babe beauty contests that had been popular in the 1960s.
 The iconic 'Babycham' logo was designed and created by John Emperor of Collett Dickenson Pearce.